flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Would running extra relays reduce the load on existing ones?
         - We have different understandings
         - On [[shared heaps]]
+        - With Bluesky you can remove yourself from the network and take away all your data
 - On Meta's policy changes and fallout
     - Flan: this sent the Fediverse into a heated reaction, understandably. https://wiki.social.coop/wiki/Federation_with_Threads and https://www.loomio.com/d/u1OkUA6M/clarity-on-stance-with-regards-to-threads/30.
     - https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/